 Core to the Catholic faith is the understanding of what it means to be "the Church."
-The Church was instituted by Christ himself during his earthly ministry when he said to one of the Apostles, "[a]nd I tell you, you are Peter, and on this rock I will build my church."
+The Church was instituted by Christ himself during his earthly ministry when he said to one of the Apostles: "And I tell you, you are Peter, and on this rock I will build my church."
 Matthew 16:18 (NRSV-CE).
 Guided by the Holy Spirit, Catholics have built His Church for two millennia to fulfill the mission to "profess[] the faith" and "liv[e] it in fraternal sharing."
-Catechism of the Catholic Church ¶ 3 (2d ed.
-1992), https://t.ly/aPH0.
+Catechism ¶ 3.